 The Youth Council will formally meet quarterly, but informal meetings will take place as and when needed in order to discuss or fulfil quarterly agenda items.

-If you are interested in being involved with Garstang Youth Council, or you would like to bring something to the attention of our Youth Councillors – please contact the Town Clerk:
+If you are interested in being involved with Garstang youth council, Garstang youth panel, or you would like to bring something to the attention of our youth councillors – please contact the town clerk:

 Mrs E. Parry, Room G17, Garstang Business & Community Centre, High Street, Garstang.
 PR3 1EB